Rolling Sink: Bridging Limited-Horizon Training and Open-Ended Testing in Autoregressive Video Diffusion: Why Not Building on LongLive?

 Self Forcing is a more standardized AR video synthesis method categorized as ``Self Forcing'', which is itself initially proposed by Self Forcing~\cite{huang2025self} (please see Sec.~\ref{sec:pre} for more details).
 Analyzing and exploring based on Self Forcing provides this community with more systematic and in-depth insights, which will help us better understand the role of AR cache maintenance in AR video synthesis.
 Moreover, starting from Self Forcing also makes our performance gains more transparent: we can show clear improvements step-by-step (following Fig.~\ref{fig:highlevel_idea}).
 Also, as reported in Fig.~\ref{fig:qc}, Fig.~\ref{fig:more_qc_begin}-\ref{fig:more_qc6}, and Tab.~\ref{tab:1min},~\ref{tab:5min}, building on Self Forcing can more significantly demonstrate the effect of Rolling Sink, which yields superior performance over Self Forcing with a large margin.

-\textbf{Noticeable AR drift (e.g., flickers and repetition collapse) persist in LongLive, analogous to our analysis.} Though LongLive~\cite{yang2025longlive} exhibits more stable colors than Self Forcing~\cite{huang2025self} by training with attention sinks, it still exhibit noticeable AR drift (e.g., flickers in every several seconds) especially at long-horizons, as illustrated in Fig.~\ref{fig:flicker} (the first row of each case).
+\textbf{Noticeable AR drift (e.g., flickers and repetition collapse) persist in LongLive, analogous to our analysis.} Though LongLive~\cite{yang2025longlive} exhibits more stable colors than Self Forcing~\cite{huang2025self} by training with attention sinks, it still exhibits noticeable AR drift (e.g., flickers in every several seconds) especially at long horizons, as illustrated in Fig.~\ref{fig:flicker} (the first row of each case).
 Empirically, when synthesizing 1-minute videos, as illustrated in Fig.~\ref{fig:why_not_ll}-\ref{fig:why_not_ll4}, two particularly prominent flickers usually appear at around 33s ($T_1$) and 50s ($T_2$), followed by repetition collapse.
-Moreover, as illustrated in Fig.~\ref{fig:flicker_ll_w_lora} and~\ref{fig:why_not_ll_w_lora}, training on longer durations (i.e., LongLive \textbf{w/} LoRA) can only partially reduces frame flickering.
-Empirically, when testing on 1-minute AR video synthesis, we still observe a prominent flicker appears at around 50s followed by repetition collapse.
+Moreover, as illustrated in Fig.~\ref{fig:flicker_ll_w_lora} and~\ref{fig:why_not_ll_w_lora}, training on longer durations (i.e., LongLive \textbf{w/} LoRA) can only partially reduce frame flickering.
+Empirically, when testing on 1-minute AR video synthesis, we still observe a prominent flicker that appears at around 50s followed by repetition collapse.